sgnl05/sgnl05-racktables/README.md

 RackTables is nifty and robust solution for datacenter and server room asset management.
 It helps document hardware assets, network addresses, space in racks, networks configuration and much much more.

 Use this module to install a new instance of RackTables.
-The module will also install Apache, PHP, MySQL and some other dependencies for RackTables (php packages mostly).
+The module will also install Apache, PHP, MySQL (optional) and some other dependencies for RackTables (php packages mostly).

 WARNING:
 Use this module on NEW servers!